Novel writing software for long books, sagas, or sprawling worlds

 Every session.

-Muse — AI Panel
+Muse · AI Panel

 Who is Riley's mother, and why did she leave?

 His mother is a ghost in his life.
 She took a transfer off-station years ago and chose never to return to Edison or her family once she found a better life elsewhere.
-Riley has never spoken about this directly — but it confirms his core belief: whatever is worth having exists out there, and even people who love you will not come back for what's left behind.
+Riley has never spoken about this directly, but it confirms his core belief: whatever is worth having exists out there, and even people who love you will not come back for what's left behind.

 Does this affect how he thinks about Heather leaving?

 Deeply.
-Heather's rejection at the party mirrors his mother's departure — someone he loves choosing a better future over him.
+Heather's rejection at the party mirrors his mother's departure: someone he loves choosing a better future over him.
 He won't consciously connect these, but the pattern is there.
 Worth making that echo explicit somewhere in Act II.

 02

-It thinks like
+It reads like

 an editor.

-Muse — Editor
+Muse · Editor

 Chapter 8 feels off but I can't put my finger on it.
 Take a look?

 There's a consistency issue worth looking at.
-In Chapter 3 you established that Riley reflexively refuses help — it's one of his defining traits.
+In Chapter 3 you established that Riley reflexively refuses help.
+It's one of his defining traits.
 In this scene he accepts assistance without hesitation.
 That shift hasn't been earned yet.
 His arc crisis, the moment he admits he can't do it alone, belongs later.

 Is that the only thing?